guzmo/xyz-docker-dev-api/README.md

 **Something goes wrong when you use *vagrant up:***

-Use *vagrant destroy* to remove everything and than do *vagrant up* again.
+Use *vagrant destroy* to remove everything and then do *vagrant up* again.

 **Error when docker containers are starting?**